 Apple MacBook Pro 2021 specs – How powerful will it be?

 A report from Bloomberg claims this new MacBook Pro chip could feature up to 16 power cores and four efficiency cores, as Apple aims to outperform Intel’s fastest processors.
-Bloomberg also reports that “Apple is testing 16-core and 32-core graphics parts” which is a substantial increase from the 8-core GPU found in the existing Apple M1 chip.
+Bloomberg also reports that “Apple is testing 16-core and 32-core graphics parts”, which is a substantial increase from the eight-core GPU found in the existing Apple M1 chip.
 All of the signs point towards Apple launching one of the more powerful laptops on the market.

-Apple analyst Ming-Chi Kuo suggests there will be no Intel configuration made available for the MacBook Pro 2021, although other leakers (including @L0vetodream) have previously suggested the contrary.
+Apple analyst Ming-Chi Kuo suggests there will be no Intel configuration made available for the MacBook Pro 2021, although other leakers (including @L0vetodream) have previously suggested to the contrary.

 Apple MacBook Pro 2021 design – How will it look?

-Such a redesign will apparently see Apple ditch the TouchBar, implement its MagSafe charging connector and introduce a new case design with a more “flat-edged form factor” akin to the iPhone 12.
+Such a redesign will apparently see Apple ditch the TouchBar, implement its MagSafe charging connector, and introduce a new case design with a more “flat-edged form factor” akin to the iPhone 12.

 We also expect Apple to retain the super-skinny bezel that was introduced in the 2019 model, as well as the scissor-switch keyboard that represents a massive improvement on the previous Butterfly switches.
+A new Apple patent on Patently Apple (via Toms Guide) also suggests Apple may be implementing retractable keyboards into its laptops in the future, which could help to make MacBooks thinner still.
+However, the MacBook Pro 2021 is unlikely to feature such technology.

 Keep this page bookmarked for future updates on the MacBook Pro 2021.